What is the Lymphatic System?

 There is an effect on the parasympathetic nervous system which is very calming.
 It is indicated for a variety of conditions as it acts upon physiological functions of the human body.
 It represents an alternative or a key supplement to the existing plethora of physical therapies.

-MLD, lymphedema (therapist must be fully certified in order to treat)
+MLD and Lymphedema (therapist must be fully certified in order to treat Lymphedema)

 MLD is vital and the main application in the treatment of lymphedema.
 Lymphedema is swelling found in different parts of the body due to mechanical insufficiency of the lymph vessel system.
 Most commonly found in an extremity of the body, i.e. legs or arms, Lymphedema also occurs in the trunk, abdomen, face or genital area.
 Protein rich fluid accumulates in the dermis of the skin, which can have pathological and clinical consequences if left untreated.
-Lymphdema can become a life-long condition and must be treated early and consistency.
+Lymphedema can become a life-long condition and must be treated early and consistency.
+An amazing video that explains the Lymphatic System and Lymphedema, a must see if you have or think you may have lymphedema!

 MLD and pregnancy